ONEPANTSU/insurance-api/README.md

 ```
 git clone https://github.com/ONEPANTSU/InsuranceFastAPI.git
 ```
-2. Create environment file `.env-deploy` in the root directory and fill it with the following variables:
+2. Create an environment file `.env-deploy` in the root directory and fill it with the following variables:
 ```python
 #   Example of the environment file